lokesh-2406/metaverse/README.md

 # Metaverse Project(In progress)

 This repository contains the full-stack codebase for the Metaverse application.
-It is structured as a high-performance monorepo using **pnpm workspaces** and is managed by **Turborepo** to optimize build and development workflows.[1, 2]
+It is structured as a high-performance monorepo using **pnpm workspaces** and is managed by **Turborepo** to optimize build and development workflows.

-The backend is a Node.js server built with Express, using Prisma as the ORM to interact with a PostgreSQL database.[3, 4] The project also includes shared packages for UI components and configurations, along with a dedicated test suite for the API.
+The backend is a Node.js server built with Express, using Prisma as the ORM to interact with a PostgreSQL database.
+The project also includes shared packages for UI components and configurations, along with a dedicated test suite for the API.

 ## Prerequisites

 Before you begin, ensure you have the following tools installed on your system:

   * **Node.js**: Version 18.x or higher.
-  * **pnpm**: This project uses pnpm for package management and workspaces.[5, 6] If you don't have it, install it globally: `npm install -g pnpm`.
+  * **pnpm**: This project uses pnpm for package management and workspaces.
+If you don't have it, install it globally: `npm install -g pnpm`.
   * **Docker**: The PostgreSQL database is run inside a Docker container for consistent and isolated development environments.

 ## Getting Started